 Look at the life of a white Englishman named William Wilberforce.
 He led the fight against the slave trade in Parliament because of his commitment to Jesus Christ.
 His is an incredible story of sacrifice and dedication to truth and justice for African people.
 While it took his entire life to win this victory, win he did.

-While many factors contributed to the onset of the Civil War, no one can argue that slavery was not a principle cause for the split of the nation, South from North.
+While many factors contributed to the onset of the Civil War, slavery was a principle cause for the split of the nation, South from North.
 Many rightly contend that Abraham Lincoln's original objective in the war was not the removal of slavery from the South.
-Yet it is clear that as the war dragged on, he began to sense the larger drama that was being played out via the conflict.
+Yet it is clear that as the war dragged on, he began to sense the larger drama.
 In his Second Inaugural Address, Lincoln spoke eloquently of his growing belief that God was judging the United States for indulging the wicked institution of slavery.

 Our nation lost more lives in that one conflict than in all its other wars combined.
 Perhaps we can conclude that God did not turn a blind eye to the sufferings of the slaves, nor did He wink at the conduct of those who oppressed African people in America.